Here’s the top 50 Power BI Interview Questions and Answers on various topics, such as data modeling, DAX, Power Query, and refresh options galore.

 Q3.
 What are Measures in Power BI and how are they created?

-Measures are dynamic formulas used to compute aggregated data (e.g., totals or averages) that change based on report filters.
+The Measures are dynamic formulas used to compute aggregated data (e.g., totals or averages) that change based on report filters.
 Created in Power BI Desktop, you can add a measure by right-clicking a table or using the Modeling tab.
-Once created using DAX, they adjust instantly with user interactions.

 Q4.
-What is Power BI Gateway?
+What do you understand by Power BI Gateway?

 Power BI Gateway enables cloud services to securely access local (on-premises) data.
 Instead of copying data, it establishes a direct connection, ensuring data never leaves the source unless explicitly requested.
-It’s essential for hybrid cloud setups, enabling real-time reporting without compromising security.

 Q5.
 What is Bidirectional Cross-Filtering in Power BI?

-Bidirectional cross-filtering means filter conditions can flow both ways between related tables.
 This is particularly useful in many-to-many relationships, allowing a flexible and synchronized filtering experience across multiple tables in a report, improving accuracy in complex data scenarios.

 Q6.
-What is Power BI Designer?
+What do you mean by Power BI Designer?

 Power BI Designer is a desktop application that consolidates Power Query, Power Pivot, and Power View all within a single tool.
-It allows you to perform work with your data offline: scrub it, create models, and build visual reports.
-Then, when you’re ready, publish what you’ve created to the Power BI Service so you can access and share it online.
+It allows you to perform work with your data offline: scrub it, create models, andbuild visual reports.

 Q7.
 What is DAX in Power BI?

 DAX is a calculation and custom logic language used in Power BI, Power Pivot, and SSAS.
 It accommodates row-level and context-aware calculations, allowing for advanced analytics such as YoY growth, moving averages, and cumulative totals.
-DAX improves interactivity by adapting outputs to filter changes and data table relationships.

 For more interview question answers here.